 The Battery And Speed Settings

-The main thing that separates the Redshift MX from other electric bikes is its 5.8KWh battery which uses technology similar to that of a Telsa.
+The main thing that separates the Alta motors redshift MX electric dirt bike from other electric bikes, is its 5.8KWh battery which uses technology similar to that of a Telsa.
 Containing 400 lithium-ion cells, this component makes up most of the bike’s 267lb weight.

-Naturally, pushing the engine to its full potential will drain the battery faster, which is why this bike has 4 different modes for controlling your speed and energy consumption.
-The different maps are labeled eco, sport, performance, and overclocked and it is easy to switch between them using a switch on the left handlebar.
+Naturally, pushing the engine to its full potential will drain the battery faster.
+This is why this bike has 4 different modes for controlling your speed and energy consumption.
+The different maps are labeled eco, sport, performance, and overclocked.
+It is easy to switch between them using a switch on the left handlebar.

-Both of these options are faster than many other electric dirt bikes, some of which need to be charged for 12 hours before they can be ridden!
+Both of these options are faster than many other electric dirt bikes.
+Some of them need to be charged for 12 hours before they can be ridden!

-The Redshift MX has an aluminum forged frame to protect all of its essential components from sudden impacts.
+The Alta motors redshift MX electric dirt bike has an aluminum forged frame to protect all of its essential components from sudden impacts.

 Meanwhile, the plastic subframe helps to make up for some of the weight added by the battery and is fiber-reinforced for extra durability.

 In terms of suspension, there is a 4CS front fork and a 5018 link-type shock absorber for the rear.
-These are certainly not the best suspension systems, especially compared to the upgraded Redshift MXR, but they are still more than enough to do the job.
+These are certainly not the best suspension systems, especially compared to the upgraded Redshift MXR.
+However, they are still more than enough to do the job.

 Wheels And Tires

-For many people, this is the first part of a dirt bike that they will replace so they can kit it out with the best tires on the market, but with the Redshift MX, there is no need.
+For many people, this is the first part of a dirt bike that they will replace so they can kit it out with the best tires on the market.
+However, with the Redshift MX, there is no need.
 This bike comes with warp 9 elite wheels and Bridgestone Battlecross X30 tires so you can expect perfect traction and stability in all conditions.

 - Welded aluminum frame

-- Up to 4 hours riding time on a full battery
+- Up to 4 hours of riding time on a full battery

 - 42 horsepower motor capable of producing up to 120lb-ft of torque